Saturday, August 17, 2024

 Danny Marvin looks to have stolen Nipper's place in the team, and at the end of the last issue, he was driving recklessly by Nipper when he lost control of his sports car as it raced towards a milk float.
 In the first panel of this week's issue, we see the outcome of that, with Marvin managing to pull out of the skid and hitting the milk float with a glancing blow.

-Marvin doesn't wait around to see the outcome of his actions, but Nipper does and he pulls alongside on his bike to check on the milky.
-The milky is unharmed, however his vehicle isn't so lucky and not only are most often milk bottles smashed, but the axles are bent.
-Nipper takes time to drive the milky back to the depot, as well as stopping by to report the incident to the police.
+Marvin doesn't wait around to see the outcome of his actions, but Nipper does, and he pulls alongside on his bike to check on the milky.
+The milkman is unharmed, however, his vehicle isn't so lucky and not only are most often milk bottles smashed, but the axles are bent.
+Nipper takes time to drive the milkman back to the depot, as well as stopping by to report the incident to the police.

 All this makes Nipper late, and he arrives at Blackport stadium fifteen minutes after training has started.
-He has his excuse at the ready, but holds his tongue, thinking about the consequences for Marvin if he was to be suspended so early in his career.
+He has his excuse at the ready but holds his tongue, thinking about the consequences for Marvin if he were to be suspended so early in his career.
 Nipper decides it would be best if Marvin explained what happened, although Marvin remains silent while Andy Stewart demands an explanation.

 Andy Stewart isn't shy about expressing his displeasure, and not only does Nipper get bawled out, but he is also dropped for the next game and put in the reserves team.
-Nipper stews on this for a whole thirty seconds before he decides that it is not worth all this trouble to protect a teammate and the strip ends with Nipper storming the pitch, yelling that he wants a word with Marvin.
+Nipper stewed on this for a whole thirty seconds before he decided that it was not worth all this trouble to protect a teammate, and the strip ends with Nipper storming the pitch, yelling that he wants a word with Marvin.

 Rating: 8/10